 To be considered, assistant professors must be working on projects in areas represented in the School of Historical Studies, and should preferably have gone beyond revising the dissertation.
 The School is interested in all fields of historical research, but is concerned principally with the history of Western, Near Eastern and Far Eastern civilizations, with particular emphasis upon Greek and Roman civilization, the history of Europe (medieval, early modern, and modern), the Islamic world, East Asian studies, the history of art, the history of science, and modern international relations.

 To be eligible, scholars must currently hold the title “Assistant Professor” (not including the title “Visiting Assistant Professor”) at a college or university in the U.S. or Canada and as of the application deadline the scholar must be no more than 6 years beyond the date of the Ph.D.
 Scholars must also be able to return to their current institution after the fellowship.

-Click here for instructions for submitting the application online, or to download printable electronic copy of the application form.
-Paper copies of the information and application materials may be obtained from the Administrative Officer, School of Historical Studies, Institute for Advanced Study, Einstein Drive, Princeton, New Jersey 08540.
-Completed applications should be returned to the Administrative Officer by November 1, 2012.
+Click here for instructions for submitting the application online, by the application deadline of October 15th.
 As part of the selection process short-listed applicants will be requested to come to the Institute for an Interview in February.
 Awards will be announced by March 1.